nus-cs2103-AY1920S1/duke/docs/README.md

 # Introduction

-Duke, is an individual project done for CS2103T, a Software Engineering module at the School of Computing of National University of Singapore.
+Duke, is an individual project done for CS2103T, a Software Engineering module offered at the School of Computing in National University of Singapore.
-It is a personal chatbot assistant that has a CLI (Command Line Interface) and it helps to manage your tasks such as events, deadlines and todos.
+It is a personal chatbot assistant that has a CLI (Command Line Interface).
+Duke also helps to manage your tasks such as events, deadlines and todos.
 Although its fuctionality is simple, Duke is highly user-friendly.

 ## Features
-- Supports adding/deletion of tasks
+- Supports addition/deletion of tasks
 - Supports searching of tasks
 - Ability to add dates to tasks
 - Provides basic in-app statistics
+- Offers random fun-fact trivia

 ## Getting started
 Download Duke [here](https://github.com/ckb055/duke)